dwmkerr/terraform-aws-openshift/README.md

  - https://www.udemy.com/openshift-enterprise-installation-and-configuration - The basic structure of the network is based on this course.
  - https://blog.openshift.com/openshift-container-platform-reference-architecture-implementation-guides/ - Detailed guide on high available solutions, including production grade AWS setup.

+## TODO

+- [ ] Consider whether it is needed to script elastic IPs for the instances and DNS.
+- [ ] Test whether the previously registered domain name is actually forwarding to the public DNS.